ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 It's probably a bug, but the underground wonders do add Breakthroughs.

-Mod option to disable this "fix" (and receieve less Breakthroughs).
+Mod option to disable this "fix" (and receive less Breakthroughs).

+City:InitBreakThroughAnomalies is called for each new city (surface/underground/asteroids)

+Calling it more than once removes the BreakthroughOrder list

+That list is used to spawn planetary anomalies

 **No flying drones underground**